Undergraduate degree course Mathematics with Business Management MSci G1NF:

 - A level Mathematics at grade A; Further Mathematics is not required, but would be advantageous.

-- Not accepted, but a grade A may be considered if you fail to meet your offer
+General Studies not accepted, but a grade A may be considered if you fail to meet your offer.

 International Baccalaureate Diploma: 7,6,6 at Higher Level, including 6 in Mathematics, with a minimum of 32 points overall.